Thursday, July 31, 2025

 It is also a big change for the person; they will (even more) give their life to Jesus.
 Christian work is not just Sundays, it involves being ready at any time to help people, sometimes with urgent needs, or perhaps to open one's home, week after week.
 It will often mean keeping one's job, like Paul (a maker of tents), to provide income (Acts 18:3) because any giving received may be needed for ministry to others (Acts 20:35).

 What we do may affect only a few people, but these few will receive the greatest blessing known to humankind; they will encounter Jesus!
-(See John 7:38).
+(Matthew 5:8; Revelation 3:20).

 Even more, there will be a need to pray for all those who participate in the work, just as Jesus prays for us.
 These are not "our" people, they belong to Jesus, We simply share with Him in His "ascended and glorified" work of interceding for His church and the world.